sparkmicro/Ki-nTree/README.md

 #### Settings
 1. With Ki-nTree GUI open, click on "Settings > Digi-Key" and fill in both Digi-Key API Client ID and Secret keys (optional: click on "Test" to [get an API token](#get-digi-key-api-token))
 2. Click on "Settings > Mouser" and fill in the Mouser part search API key
-3. Click on "Settings > KiCad", browse to the location where KiCad symbol and footprint libraries are stored on your computer then click "Save"
+3. Click on "Settings > KiCad", browse to the location where KiCad symbol, template and footprint libraries are stored on your computer then click "Save"
 4. If you intend to use InvenTree with this tool, click on "Settings > InvenTree" and fill in your InvenTree server address and credentials then click "Save" (optional: click on "Test" to get an API token)

 #### Get Digi-Key API token